 - bonuses

 Imagine a chunk of your paycheck, instead of coming to you, going straight to the IRS to settle your tax debt.
+Luckily, wage garnishment will never come to you as a surprise – the IRS must notify you first.

 The Initial Signs: Notices Leading to Wage Garnishment